-Oral-B award-winning toothbrushes are designed for different needs, from whitening to sensitivity.
+Oral-B is a leading oral care brand that sells a range of toothbrushes, including electric ones.
+Oral-B electric toothbrushes are designed for different needs, from whitening to sensitivity.
 The best-sellers range from about $30 to $150.1

-This brand also sells replacement heads for your electric toothbrush, so you don’t have to replace the entire brush every few months.
+Oral-B also sells replacement heads for your electric toothbrush so you don’t have to replace the entire brush every few months.
 They come in packs of two to six electric toothbrush heads ranging from $37 to $60.

 Generic heads for electric toothbrushes are also available for about $0.70 each

 Both electric and manual toothbrushes are effective.
 However, using an electric toothbrush is different from using a manual toothbrush.